 Cloud Functions allow to set up a VPC connector for connecting your serverless functions to your VPC, and thus to route the traffic as required.

-Until now, it’s not possible with managed Cloud Run but it’s could change by the end of 2019.
+Until now, it’s not possible with managed Cloud Run but it will change in 2020.

 What to choose?